You are here:

 Open Cultuur Tech 2.0

-The Open Culture Tech 2.0 project focuses on the accessibility of new technologies, such as AI and AR, for artists in the music world.
-With an artists-in-residency program, open source tools, and workshops, the project will explore how artists can bring their ideas for immersive experiences to life and engage audiences in new ways.
+The Open Culture Tech 2.0 project focused on the accessibility of new technologies, such as AI and AR, for artists in the music world.
+With an artists-in-residency program, open source tools, and workshops, the project explored how artists can bring their ideas for immersive experiences to life and engage audiences in new ways.

-The Open Culture Tech 2.0 project focuses on the accessibility of new technologies, such as AI and AR, for artists in the music world.
-With an artists-in-residency program, open source tools, and workshops, the project will explore how artists can bring their ideas for immersive experiences to life and engage audiences in new ways.
+The Open Culture Tech 2.0 project focused on the accessibility of new technologies, such as AI and AR, for artists in the music world.
+With an artists-in-residency program, open source tools, and workshops, the project explored how artists can bring their ideas for immersive experiences to life and engage audiences in new ways.

 Roze beeld van hand met telefoon met beeldscherm zichtbaar